-Byron Bay is perfect for exploring with a campervan hire.
-VroomVroomVroom can help you compare campervan and motorhome rental rates from Australia’s leading suppliers.
-Use our booking system to easily reserve your cheap campervan hire, without being charged any hidden fees.
-Byron Bay offers the best of nature, arts and gourmet, and with a campervan you can experience it all.
-VroomVroomVroom compares all the best campervan rental deals from suppliers such as Real Value, Maui, Apollo, Britz and Jucy.
+Byron Bay is perfect for exploring with a motorhome rental.
+VroomVroomVroom can help you compare campervan hire rates from Australia’s leading RV suppliers.
+Use our booking system to easily reserve your affordable campervan hire, without being charged any hidden fees.
+VroomVroomVroom compares all the best camper rental deals from suppliers such as Real Value, Maui, Apollo, Britz and Jucy.

 View Campervan Rental Locations in Australia in a larger map

-It is a beachfront holiday park with beautiful views of the Byron Lighthouse, The Wreck and Mt Warning.
-Its campsite facilities include a barbecue, car parking spaces, camp kitchen, communal refrigerator, gardens, ice, WiFi, kiosk, laundry, public telephone and tour desk.
-Popular activities in the park are surfing, sunbathing, swimming and leisure walking.
+First Sun Holiday Park on Lawson Street in Byron Bay, is a beachfront holiday park with beautiful views of the Byron Lighthouse, The Wreck and Mt Warning.
+Its campsite facilities include a barbecue, car parking spaces, camp kitchen, and laundry.
+The park is not pet friendly.

 Cape Byron Marine Park covers 22,000 hectares of protected area that sits northeast of Byron Bay.
-The park features the tidal waters of Brunswick River, migrating whales and several protected areas where wildlife are left alone to flourish.
-In some areas both recreational and commercial fishing are allowed.
+The park features the tidal waters of the Brunswick River, migrating whales and several protected areas where wildlife are left alone to flourish.

-Cape Byron Lighthouse towers within Cape Byron, the easternmost point of mainland Australia.
+Cape Byron Lighthouse towers above Cape Byron, the easternmost point of mainland Australia.
 It is one of the most powerful lighthouses in the country with a light intensity of 2,300,000 candela.
 It was first constructed in 1901 and was automated in 1989.
-The site is famous for its beautiful architectural style and for being an great spot for whale-watching.
+The site is famous for its beautiful architectural style and for being a great spot for whale-watching.

-Julian Rocks refers to the two islands that lie 2.5 kilometers offshore of Byron Baya.
-Captain Cook named it after his niece and nephew (Julia and Juan) in 1770 after passing through the site.
+Julian Rocks refers to the two islands that lie 2.5 kilometres offshore of Byron Bay.
+Captain Cook named them after his niece and nephew (Julia and Juan) in 1770 after passing by the site.
 Julian Rocks and the surrounding waters is a popular marine reserve.
 It is home to a large number of marine species such as the grey nurse sharks, leopard sharks, nudibranchs and wobbegong.
-Humpback whales will also stay or pass by the area from May to September.
+Humpback whales also pass by the area between May and September.

 Minyon Falls lies within the Nightcap National Park.
-It is a famous, scenic waterfall surrounded by abundant flora and fauna.
-Visitors can access the falls easily through Ballina, Byron Bay and Lismore.
-Enjoy bird-watching from a boardwalk lookout at Minyon Falls.
+It is a famous and scenic waterfall surrounded by abundant flora and fauna.
+Visitors can access the falls easily from Byron Bay.
+The falls are also well-regard as a bird-watching location.

-Nightcap National Park is located nearby to Byron Bay and Lismore.
-It forms part of the Australian National Heritage List and features the remnants of the Tweed Volcano, now called Mount Warning.
+Nightcap National Park is convenient to both Byron Bay and Lismore.
+It features the remnants of the Tweed Volcano, now called Mount Warning.
 The area is home to gullies, ridges, massif peaks and wide variety of plants and animals.

-The Byron Bay Film Festival started in 2005 and is usually held in late summer at the Cultural Centre in Byron Bay.
-Greg Aitken and David Warth founded the Byron Bay Film Festival.
-It screens influential films and awards exemplary filmmakers.
-The festival features local, national and international films.
+The Byron Bay Film Festival was established in 2005 and is usually held in late summer at the Cultural Centre in Byron Bay.
+The festival screens local, national and international films and rewards exemplary filmmakers.